 “I am super paranoid and think I am still getting bit.
 They disappear faster than bb bites though.
 I haven’t seen anything in over a month and I do look.”

 “My last treatment was 3 weeks ago.
-We did a DIY chemical treatment 3 times for safe measure.
-There has been no signs for any bed bugs on the beds or furniture.
+We did a DIY chemical treatment 3 times for safe measures.
+There have been no signs of any bed bugs on the beds or furniture.
 There have been no more bites to anyone.
 We added interceptors to the beds.
 Nothing in them.
 What else should I do to keep monitoring for signs?”

-“I did everything i was told, no signs of anything but for some reason i itch or feel like something is crawling on me but when im not home i feel nothing.
-I was think it might be that d earth stuff but ive cleaned up most of it.
-So why am i feeling tickle spots or itches?”
+“I did everything I was told, no signs of anything but for some reason, I itch or feel like something is crawling on me but when I’m not home I feel nothing.
+I thought it might be that d earth stuff but I’ve cleaned up most of it.
+So why am I feeling tickle spots or itches?”

 Conclusion